Overview

 Experts think brain aneurysms form and grow because blood flowing through the blood vessel puts pressure on a weak area of the vessel wall.
 This can increase the size of the brain aneurysm.
 If the brain aneurysm leaks or ruptures, it causes bleeding in the brain, known as a hemorrhagic stroke.

 Brain aneurysms are common.
 But most brain aneurysms aren't serious, especially if they're small.
 Most brain aneurysms don't rupture.
 They usually don't cause symptoms or cause health problems.
-In many cases, brain aneurysms are found during tests for other conditions.
+In many people, brain aneurysms are found during tests for other conditions.

 Symptoms

-Ruptured aneurysm
+Ruptured aneurysm symptoms

 A sudden, severe headache is the key symptom of a ruptured aneurysm.
 This headache is often described by people as the worst headache they've ever experienced.